fusebit/fusebot/README.md

 [Support](#support)

 ## Installing Fusebot

 1. [Download Fusebot on Discord or Slack](https://fusebot.io?utm_source=github.com&utm_medium=referral&utm_campaign=fusebot-readme&utm_content=install)
 2. Run ```/fusebot coin DOGE``` to test command

-3. Run ```/fusebot edit coin``` and click the edit link to review how the code works
+If you see the current value of dogecoin, then Fusebot is successfully installed!
+Let's move on to coding our first command.

 ## Code your first command

 Now that you have Fusebot installed and you tested the ```/fusebot coin``` command, let's get started on building your first custom command.
-Let's build a command search reddit.
+Let's build a command to search reddit.
 It is best to do development on a desktop browser as you will have more room to work with tabs and copy/paste code.

 1. Type ```/fusebot edit reddit``` and hit enter